-I started promoting shows early 2001 with local shows like Side A, Barbie’s Cradle and Passage Band.
+I started promoting shows in early 2001 with local shows like Side A, Barbie’s Cradle, and Passage Band.

 2. What types of events do you usually plan?
 Do you have a specialty?
 Why did you choose it?

-We do festival type events.
-Western shows, Kpop shows, Sporting events, Kids shows, Motoring events and others.
-We choose events whom nobody is doing or less promoters are doing it.
+We do festival-type events.
+Western shows, Kpop shows, Sporting Events, Kids shows, Motoring events, and others.
+We choose events that nobody is doing or fewer promoters are doing it.

 3. What do you look for in a client or a star of your show and how would you persuade a client of the value of your services?

-We usually look for popularity, marketability and of course availability of artist that we will be organising.
-Normally, we have to make a good monetary offer aside from promise to follow and give all the show and artist requirements plus more.
+We usually look for popularity, marketability, and of course availability of artists that we will be organizing.
+Normally, we have to make a good monetary offer aside from a promise to follow and give all the show and artist requirements plus more.